litterbox-sf-jan/rails-todo-assessment/README.md

 Note: don’t overthink this.
 For example: there are no users - the todos are for everyone, not a specific user’s todos.
 Just get the basics done.

+A couple things to keep in mind:

+- Use resources for your routes
+- Make sure that when you delete a TodoList, the corresponding todos that are part of that list are destroyed as well.

 ## Bonus

 Implement as much of the app as possible as a single page app, with AJAX, and no page refreshes.